 - Standard: Low risk, pre-authorized changes, little potential for an “outage.”

-- Normal: Unknown, medium, or high-risk changes that require additional authorization and control, greater potential for an “outage.”
+- Normal: Unknown, medium, or high-risk changes that require additional authorization for planning and control, greater potential for an “outage.”

-- Emergency: Implement as soon as possible (e.g., to resolve an incident or apply a security patch).
-Expedited assessment and authorization, an “outage” may already exist.
+- Emergency: Implement as soon as possible (e.g., to resolve an incident or implement a security patch), expedited assessment and authorization, and an “outage” may already exist.

-The bulk of what might be considered “Standard Operations and Maintenance” should be handled through Standard Changes, which are associated with business-as-usual activities.
-Standard Changes may also apply in cases like routine incident resolutions.
+The bulk of what might be considered “Standard Operations and Maintenance” should be done using Standard Changes.
+In this context, Standard Changes are associated with business-as-usual situations.
+There may also be situations, such as standard Incident resolutions, where Standard Changes can be used as well.

-We should use Change Enablement to ensure changes are controlled and that the organization’s needs are being met.
-This includes enabling desired outcomes, balancing risk, and meeting requirements for change throughput—the number of changes made and the speed of implementation.
+We should use Change Enablement to ensure changes are controlled and that we are meeting the organization's change-related needs, rather than seeing it as an optional practice.
+This includes ensuring that changes enable the desired outcomes and meet the organization's requirements in terms of change throughout (the number of changes made and the speed of change realization) and risk management.

 Education to consider to dive deeper: